 Your BMI, or body mass index, gives you a quick insight into one aspect of your health: how heavy you are compared to how tall you are.
 It’s used as a rough way to assess body fat levels.
 While it’s a simple, fast method that has some “back of the napkin calculation” value, it also has some key flaws.

-Once you’ve used our BMI (body mass index) calculator to learn your BMI, you need to know how to interpret it so you can determine whether BMI is a useful data point in your quest for better health.
+Once you’ve used this BMI (body mass index) calculator to learn your BMI, you need to know how to interpret it so you can determine whether BMI is a useful data point in your quest for better health.

 Let’s learn more about: